GeorgeSchiro/GetCert2/README.md

     the folder containing 'GetCert2.exe.config'.
 Set -AcmePsModuleUseGallery=True
     (see above) and the OS will look to find 'ACME-PS' in its usual place as a module from the PowerShell gallery.

+-AcmePsWorkPath='AcmeState'

+    This is where temporary ACME state data is cached.
+It may be useful while troubleshooting issues.
+This data is automatically cleaned-up after each run, unless there is an error or unless -CleanupAcmeWork is set False (see below).

+-AcmeSystemWide=''

+    This is a script snippet that is prepended to every ACME script (see -ScriptStage1 below).
+This snippet may be useful to resolve certain issues that can arise during ACME script execution.

+    Here's an example:

+        -AcmeSystemWide='[Net.ServicePointManager]::SecurityProtocol = [Net.SecurityProtocolType]::Tls12'

+        The above forces the use of the TLS 1.2 protocol with every ACME call.
+This is sometimes necessary when the network enforces rules that are not supported, by default, in older operating systems.

 -Auto=False